‘Pump Rules’ Star Kristen Doute Wasn’t Present When Katie Maloney And Tom Schwartz Had Their Second Wedding

 this season isn’t going to be the greatest for me ???? because it was a rough summer. we all handle things differently and sometimes take more time to do so than others. ????????♀️ they were my lessons to learn & HALLELUJAH – lessons learned. laugh with me, laugh at me, cry with me and enjoy the ride. #PumpRules

 As The Inquisitr previously reported, Maloney opened up about where she stands with Doute during an interview with Us Weekly magazine in late February.
-At the time, Maloney admitted that watching the episodes of Vanderpump Rules play out has actually caused an even greater divide between her and Doute.
+At the time, Maloney admitted that watching the episodes of Vanderpump Rules play out has actually caused an even greater divide between the two.
 As she explained, hearing what her one-time best friend was saying about her in her confessionals and to their other cast members didn’t come as good news to Maloney.

 “I think sometimes seeing Kristen’s response to things and the way she sort of speaking is, like, kind of pushing me a little further from her,” she explained.